lineonthepaper/wad2-project/readme.md

 <br>
 Zachary: tbc
 <br>
-Jessica: Chatgpt for explanation of code and Generation of simple template/starter code with 0 functionaility.
+Jessica: LLM for explanation of code and Generation of simple boilerplate/starter code with 0 functionaility.
 Understanding of logic.
 <br>
 Sheryn: LLM for understanding code logic and further styling.
 <br>